On the theory of body motion in confined Stokesian fluids: A sphere near a plane wall

 where

 and

 For $\hat{\lambda}=0$ (i.e. in the no-slip case), existing literature results can be recovered.
-In fact, the force on a sphere translating perpendicularly to the plane wall is in perfect agreement with the Taylor series expansion of the exact solution obtained by \cite{brenner1961}
+In fact, the force $F_\perp$ on a sphere translating perpendicularly to the plane wall with velocity $U_\perp$ is in perfect agreement with the Taylor series expansion of the exact solution obtained by \cite{brenner1961}, which reads

 and $\beta_{\parallel}$ reduces to the same expression obtained by Faxén \citep[see][p.
 327]{happel-brenner}.